African Americans: From the American Revolution to the Civil War

 Prior to the Civil War, eight serving presidents had owned slaves, a practice that was legally protected under the US Constitution.
 By 1860, the number of enslaved Black people in the US had grown to between 3.5 and 4.4 million, largely as a result of the Atlantic slave trade.
-In addition, 488,000–500,000 Black people lived free (with legislated limits) across the country.
-With legislated limits imposed upon them in addition to "unconquerable prejudice" from Whites according to Henry Clay.
+In addition, 488,000–500,000 Black people lived free around the country, with legislated limits imposed upon them in addition to "unconquerable prejudice" from Whites according to Henry Clay.
 In response to these conditions, some free Black people chose to leave the US and emigrate to Liberia in West Africa.
 Liberia had been established in 1821 as a settlement by the American Colonization Society (ACS), with many abolitionist members of the ACS believing Black Americans would have greater opportunities for freedom and equality in Africa than they would in the US.

 Slaves not only represented a significant financial investment for their owners, but they also played a crucial role in producing the country's most valuable product and export: cotton.
 Enslaved people were instrumental in the construction of several prominent structures such as, the United States Capitol, the White House and other Washington, D.C.–based buildings.
 Similar building projects existed in the slave states.

 Slaves Waiting for Sale: Richmond, Virginia, 1853.
 Note the new clothes.
 The domestic slave trade broke up many families, and individuals lost their connection to families and clans.

 By 1815, the domestic slave trade had become a significant and major economic activity in the United States, continuing to flourish until the 1860s.
 Historians estimate that nearly one million individuals were subjected to this forced migration, which was often referred to as a new "Middle Passage".
 The historian Ira Berlin described this internal forced migration of enslaved people as the "central event" in the life of a slave during the period between the American Revolution and the Civil War.
 Berlin emphasized that whether enslaved individuals were directly uprooted or lived in constant fear that they or their families would be involuntarily relocated, "the massive deportation traumatized Black people" throughout the US.
 As a result of this large-scale forced movement, countless individuals lost their connection to families and clans, and many ethnic Africans lost their knowledge of varying tribal origins in Africa.

+For me, my 'X' replaced the white slavemaster name of 'Little' which some blue-eyed devil named Little had imposed upon my paternal forebears.

+— Malcolm X explaining in his 1965 autobiography that the "X" symbolized the true African family name that he could never know.